AlessandroPhdNuclearAstrophysics/diff-numerics/README.md

 ## TODO / Ideas

 - Give the possibility to ignore the columns that for both files are zero for each line.
-- Give the possiblity to choose the columns to compare.
 - Realign lines whose number are different in the two files but are otherwise similar.
 - Support for config files.
 - Output to HTML/Markdown.